I am a dedicated carnivore who loves steak. I have eaten steak in all its forms and cooked it in every way possible - from rare to well-done.

 This type of steak is sometimes called Pittsburgh rare steak, black and blue rare steak, or reverse seared steak.

-Reasons People Like Blue Steak
+Reasons People Like Their Steak Blue

 Some people’s idea of the perfect steak is one that is extra rare and completely red in the middle.

 If you are a fan of rare meat, you may love eating blue steak.
 It has all the flavor of a rare cut with the added benefit of a seared, crispy exterior.